 Efficiency KPIs assess the level of waste within the firm, which adds unnecessary cost and time to the firm’s outputs.

 Possible KPI: First pass yield

 Productivity measures outputs produced versus resources consumed to produce them.

 All firms purchase assets to produce the products and services that fulfill their value proposition.
-Productivity KPIs measure the quantity of products and services produced by those assets relative to the resources used to produce them.
+Productivity KPIs measure the products and services volume produced by those assets relative to the resources used to produce them.